-For comparison, the in the retrospective CAPTURE study in PAH and CTEPH patients whose data were analysed in 125 patients over a 5-months period after Adempas initiation, AE incidence rates were in the same order [38]: overall, in CAPTURE any TEAE was reported in 71 of 125 patients (56.8%) and 56 of these experienced TEAEs during the titration period in the SAF (44.8% of overall patients).
+For comparison, the in the retrospective CAPTURE study in PAH and CTEPH patients whose data were analyzed in 125 patients over a 5-months period after Adempas initiation, AE incidence rates were in the same order [38]: overall, in CAPTURE any TEAE was reported in 71 of 125 patients (56.8%) and 56 of these experienced TEAEs during the titration period in the SAF (44.8% of overall patients).
 Drug-related TEAEs were documented in 39 patients (31.2%) and serious TEAEs were experienced by 15 patients (12.0%).
 Drug-related serious TEAEs occurred in 5 patients (4.0%) and 3 patients permanently discontinued Adempas due to TEAEs (2.4%).

-At SOC level, the most frequent TEAEs were respiratory, thoracic and mediastinal disorders (24.6%), followed by Infections and Infestations (23.5%), Gastrointestinal Disorders (19.0%), and Nervous System Disorders (17.4%).
+At SOC level, the most frequent TEAEs were Respiratory, Thoracic and Mediastinal disorders (24.6%), followed by Infections and Infestations (23.5%), General Disorders and Administration Site Conditions (23.0%), Gastrointestinal Disorders (19.0%), Cardiac Disorders (18.8%) and Nervous System Disorders (17.4%).

-At PT level, the most frequently named TEAE were peripheral edema (7.4%), dizziness (8.6%), anemia (3.1%), pneumonia (5.5%), syncope (4.1%), and hypotension (4.4%).
-The majority of these events are known labelled ADRs for riociguat (peripheral edema, dizziness, anemia, and hypotension) while others are conditions known to be associated with PAH and CTEPH (syncope, pneumonia).
+At PT level, the most frequently named TEAE were dizziness (8.6%), dyspnea (8.3%), peripheral edema (7.4%), right ventricular failure (6.7%), pneumonia (5.5%) and cough (5.3%).
+The most frequently reported events included known labelled adverse drug reactions for riociguat (peripheral edema, dizziness) and signs/symptoms of worsening of the underlying PAH/CTEPH or conditions known to be associated with PAH and CTEPH population (dyspnea, right ventricular failure, pneumonia and cough).

-TEAEs with fatal outcome were largely attributable to the progression of the underlying PAH / CTEPH or its complications.
+TEAEs with fatal outcome were largely attributable to the progression of the underlying PAH/CTEPH or its complications.
 The majority of the events had long latency and were assessed as unrelated to riociguat by the reporting investigators.
 No specific pattern of the onset of AEs or evidence of causal relationship with riociguat (in particular, with initiation of therapy) has been identified.

-In 3.6% of patients Adempas was used in PH group 2, 3 and 5.
-The overall incidence of adverse events in patients treated in off-label indications other than PAH and CTEPH appears to be higher, but this observation may be biased by the small patient number and an closer follow-up, and a pattern of specific adverse events cannot be identified.
+In 3.6% of patients, Adempas was used in PH group 2, 3 and 5.
+The overall incidence of adverse events in patients treated in off-label indications other than PAH and CTEPH appears to be higher, but this observation may be biased by the small patient number and a closer follow-up, and a pattern of specific adverse events cannot be identified.
 Due to small numbers of patients from each of the PH subgroups the incidence of the TEAEs should be interpreted with caution.

-There was very limited use in pregnant patients (N=3) and pediatric population (N=1), which did not reveal any new safety concern.
+There was very limited use in pregnant patients (2 cases) and pediatric population (1 case), which did not reveal any new safety concern.